dan-fritchman/Thesis/content.md

 - An Hdl21 `Instantiable`, and
 - Include the same ports as the symbol

-## Schematics as Circuits: Hdl21 Generators
+## Schematics as Circuits, particularly Hdl21 Generators

 [Hdl21](https://github.com/dan-fritchman/Hdl21) is a high-productivity analog hardware description library (HDL) embedded in Python.
 Hdl21's `Generator`s are Python functions which produce circuit `Module`s.
 Hdl21 schematics are designed to seamlessly import into Hdl21-based Python programs, as a kind of "graphical Python module".